Founder, and President of the Board

 Nadeen has her Masters in International Affairs in Economic and Political Development from Columbia University in New York City, and she earned her BA in International Development, Finance, and economics from the University of St. Thomas in Houston, Texas early with the highest honors.
 She is currently pursing a Certificate for Leadership for Nonprofit Executives at Rice University.

 As an educational management leader, Mays is driven to develop holistic strategies that are easily tailored to enrich the experiences of unique student populations.
 Being a multicultural educator, Mays has an extensive background knowledge in international student services and academic population in order to foster their academic success.
 By promoting an environment, which inspires and engages students, Mays works closely with team members to bring forth innovative ideas that will enhance the skills of students and build future leaders.
-She has a master in educational management development and currently serves as the Core Curriculum Director of the Summer of hope program in Houston.
+She has a master in educational management development and currently serves as the Educational Director of the Summer of hope program in Houston.
 Previously Mays was the principal of Iman Academy.

 Mays makes volunteerism a priority in serving refugee communities rebuild their life skills in the United States.
 Serving the community for over 10 years through non profit organizations, community outreach and implementing fundraising strategies for great cause that can positively impact on the lives of people.
 “The joy in dedicating my time for the happiness of others is what keeps me inspired”